arclabs561/rank-refine/DESIGN.md

 **Why better:** The model sees query and document tokens *together*, allowing direct cross-attention.
 Bi-encoders (dense) encode query and doc separately, losing this interaction.
 Cross-encoders achieve ~5x better MRR@10 than dense on MS MARCO (Nogueira & Cho, 2019).

 **Trade-off:** Cannot pre-compute document embeddings.
 Must run inference for every (query, doc) pair at query time.
 Use as a second-stage reranker over a small candidate set (typically 100-1000 docs).

+**When to use:** Final reranking stage when latency allows (~10ms per query-doc pair).
+Not suitable for first-stage retrieval.

 ## Diversity Selection